 Hydralazine is a peripheral vasodilator that relaxes the arteriolar smooth muscle.
 Increases in heart rate, stroke volume, cardiac output, and left ventricular ejection fraction typically occur with hydralazine use.9 Hydralazine is one of three medications available for first-line management of acute-onset severe hypertension in pregnant and postpartum women.1 The drug crosses the placenta in a clinically insignificant degree.

-Hydralazine is indicated for IV administration during hospitalization for severely elevated BP and is contraindicated in patients with documented hypersensitivity to the drug or any component of the formulation, coronary artery disease, or mitral valve rheumatic heart disease.2 Caution should be used when administering hydralazine to patients with severe renal impairment.2
+Hydralazine is indicated for IV administration during hospitalization for severely elevated BP and is contraindicated in patients with documented hypersensitivity to the drug or any component of the formulation, coronary artery disease, or mitral valve rheumatic heart disease.4 Caution should be used when administering hydralazine to patients with severe renal impairment.4